philbackworks/3AFans.com-Site-Data/_factions/idw-security.md

   -  /assets/img/factions/detail-idw-security-04.jpg
   -  /assets/img/factions/detail-idw-security-05.jpg
 layout: layout-faction-detail
 description: The IDW Security colorway is characterized by a light grey base color with heavy weathering, a light blue "X" as a center motif, plus yellow accents and the IDW logo decal in black.
+In real life, IDW is the publishing company that has worked with Ashley Wood for years, publishing many of his projects.
 contributors: [Phil Back]
 ---
 More soon!